 The Local Studies Library has a small collection of photographs of local villages and scenes of the Milton Keynes area.

 The Bletchley Community Heritage Initiative holds a large database of local photographs and prints are available for a charge.

-The Centre for Buckinghamshire Studies has a collection of over 20,000 photographs of old Buckinghamshire, which can be viewed online and prints are available for a charge.
+Buckinghamshire Archives has a collection of over 20,000 photographs of old Buckinghamshire, which can be viewed online and prints are available for a charge.

 Please note: Photographs are subject to copyright covering the life of the photographer plus 70 years after their death.

 Milton Keynes Statistics